Large deviations in chaotic systems: exact results and dynamical phase transition

 \textit{Introduction.}--- Classical chaos is a fundamental property of a host of natural systems.
 It describes the unpredictability of deterministic dynamical systems, due to exponential growth of uncertainties in the initial conditions -- the ``butterfly effect''.
 This notion gives rise to effective statistical descriptions of chaotic systems that form the foundations of statistical mechanics, for example, in terms of standard or anomalous diffusion \cite{Geisel82, Schell82, Fujisaka82, Sato19, AMR22}.
 Rare events (large deviations) in chaotic dynamics can be extremely important, as they can have significant and potentially catastrophic consequences.
-One example is extreme weather events such as heatwaves or floods \cite{GL21, chaosWeather21, GLRW21}, whose probabilities are especially challenging to predict under today's changing climate conditions which preclude using only historical data to assess their likelihood.
-Additional examples are found in dynamics of stock markets \cite{KSB17}, road traffic \cite{STSAH02}, populations \cite{FBBC19, FBBB19, PAF20} and pandemics \cite{PAT21}.
-However, large deviations in chaotic systems have received limited attention, with much of the existing work restricted to the study of the finite-time Lyapunov exponent (FTLE) \cite{Haller01, CLMPV02, Haller05,EP86, PV87, Frisch95, Bec06, LNKT13, BMV14, LLA14, JM15, PLP16, LLA17, DSDLV18, YYSL21}, and analytic results are scarce.
-Moreover, simulation methods of large deviations can be difficult, or even impossible, to implement in deterministic, chaotic systems \cite{WB16, ACV17, LLA14, LLA17}.
+One important example is extreme weather events such as heatwaves or floods \cite{WB16, RWB17, RB21, GLRW21, GL21, chaosWeather21, GLRW21, EPYTNLF22}, whose probabilities are especially challenging to predict under today's changing climate conditions which preclude using only historical data to assess their likelihood.
+Additional examples are found in dynamics of stock markets \cite{KSB17}, road traffic \cite{STSAH02}, populations \cite{FBBC19, FBBB20, PAF20} and pandemics \cite{PAT21}.

-In contrast, for stochastic systems, large deviations have been studied far more extensively using well-established theoretical frameworks \cite{Varadhan,O1989,DZ,Hollander,Bray, Majumdar2007, T2009,Derrida11, RednerMeerson, bertini2015, Vivo2015, MeersonAssaf2017, MS2017,Touchette2018} and numerical algorithms that efficiently generate rare events (e.g., importance sampling methods \cite{Hartmann2002, bucklew2004,touchette2011}).
-These tools led to the discovery of remarkable phenomena, such as dynamical phase transitions (DPTs) \cite{Derrida2007, Waclaw2010,CohenMukamel2012, EvansMajumdar2014, Baek15, Baek17, Baek18, Shpielberg2016, TouchetteMinimalModel, LeDoussal2017, SKM2018}, which have never been observed in chaotic systems.
-One important theme in the ongoing research of large deviations is the study of dynamical (or additive) observables, which is amenable to theoretical analysis via the powerful Donsker-Varadhan (DV) formalism \cite{Varadhan, Bray, T2009,MS2017, Touchette2018}.